ncbdrck/UniROS/README.md

 # UniROS: ROS-Based Reinforcement Learning Across Simulated and Real-world Robotics

+A comprehensive framework for reinforcement learning in robotics, which allows users to train their robots in both simulated and real-world environments concurrently.
+It simplifies the process of creating reinforcement learning environments for robots and provides a unified interface for training and evaluating the robots in both simulated and real-world environments.

 ## Overview
 This repository, UniROS, is designed to integrate two separate repositories, [MultiROS](https://github.com/ncbdrck/multiros) and [RealROS](https://github.com/ncbdrck/realros), giving users the flexibility to use them either as standalone modules or as integrated parts of UniROS.